dotnet-websharper/docs/WS4UpdateGuide.md

 ### JSON APIs

 Instead of using the `CompiledName` attribute to specify JSON-serialized name of an F# union case, use WebSharper's `Name` attribute.

+`Json.SerializeWith` and similar functions taking a custom serializer object have been removed.

-## Missing features in first alpha release compared to WebSharper 3 (to be added)
+## Missing features compared to WebSharper 3

 * TypeScript definition output
 * Clean does not remove unpacked code